jundalisay/superblist/content/en/about.md

 [Superphysics](/superphysics/what-is-superphysics) is thus Science unified with Philosophy, or Physics unified with Metaphysics.

-Its base or core is Asian philosophy since the Hindus, Buddhists, Taoists already explain how the Supreme Entity works as the `Cause` of everything.
-Its external implementation is Western science and philosophy since the West already knows how physical things work as the `effects`.
+Its base or core is Asian philosophy since the Hindus, Buddhists, Taoists already explained how the Supreme Entity works as the `Cause` of everything.

+Its external implementation is Western science since the West already knows how physical things work as the `effects`.
 This mastery of cause and effect, East and West, makes it a tool for solving anything.

 It is divided into three:

 _ | [Material Superphysics](/material) | [Bio Superphysics](/medical) | [Social Superphysics](/social)
 --- | --- | --- | ---